 \section{Introduction}

-Thanks to the rapid advancement in real-time computational capabilities, optimization-based control techniques are now widely adopted across both industry and academia.
+\IEEEPARstart{T}{hanks} to the rapid advancement in real-time computational capabilities, optimization-based control techniques are now widely adopted across both industry and academia.
 These approaches compute the control inputs by solving an optimization problem, making it possible to directly include cost specifications and constraints within the control design.
 The most prominent example of this is Model Predictive Control (MPC), where the objective is to optimize the predicted future state and input trajectory of a system to minimize a predefined cost under input and process constraints \cite{rawlings2017model}.
 To predict the system's future evolution accurately, a model of the system dynamics is required.
-For system with nonlinear dynamics, this leads to a parametric nonlinear programming problem (NLP), as the optimization typically depends on the system state and other design parameters (e.g., the terminal cost).
-State-of-the-art solvers, such as the open-source IPOPT \cite{wachter2006implementation}, can solve these NLPs efficiently; however, their solutions may exhibit nonsmooth or even discontinuous behavior as functions of the parameters.
+For systems with nonlinear dynamics, this leads to a parametric nonlinear programming problem (NLP), as the optimization typically depends on the system state and design parameters (e.g., the terminal cost).
+State-of-the-art solvers, such as the open-source IPOPT \cite{wachter2006implementation}, can solve these NLPs efficiently; however, their solutions may exhibit nonsmooth or even discontinuous behavior as a function of the parameters.

 One approach to enhance the performance of optimization-based controllers is policy optimization \cite{zuliani2023bp,agrawal2020learning}, which involves a gradient-based tuning process aimed at identifying the optimal controller for a given task.
 This is achieved by defining a cost function, parameterizing the controller, and calculating the gradient of the cost with respect to the parameters of the controller.